nebulaa/christmas-challenge-2024/README.md

 - The database data will be stored in a secure location and the data will be encrypted at rest.

-- The fernet key would be stored securely like AWS KMS or Azure Key Vault and retrieved from the key vault at runtime using API calls.
+- The fernet key would be stored securely like AWS Key Management Service (AWS KMS) or Azure Key Vault and retrieved from the key vault at runtime using API calls.

 ## Preview Images